satori-com/satori-rtm-sdk-c/ios-wrapper/SwiftExample/README.md

 # Swift Playground Examples using iOS-Wrapper
 ------------------------------------------------

-The Swift Playgrounds `SimpleSubscribe` and `FilterSubscibe` included in this repository show how to use the Satori C sdk iOS-Wrapper to subscribe to the Open Data Channels on [Satori](https://www.satori.com/).
-The purpose of these playgrounds is to demonstrate the simplicity of using the Satori iOS-wrapper to subscribe to open data channels and also to provide you with an interactive way to play with the subscription parameters and Views to understand the subscription concepts better.
+The Swift Playgrounds `SimpleSubscribe` and `FilterSubscibe` included in this repository show how to use the C sdk iOS-Wrapper to subscribe to the Live Data Channels on [Satori](https://www.satori.com/).
+The purpose of these playgrounds is to demonstrate the simplicity of using the Satori iOS-wrapper to subscribe to live data channels and also to provide you with an interactive way to play with the subscription parameters and Views to understand the subscription concepts better.

 ## Prerequisites